 The AGM is held in Spring, and all members are invited.
 In addition to the election of the committee, curators and titles of the two annual exhibitions are chosen.

-There are two Members' Exhibitions held each year, in Spring & in Autumn, at the POSK Gallery 238 King Street London W6.
+There are three Members' Exhibitions held each year, in Spring, Autumn and Winter, at the POSK Gallery 238 King Street London W6.
 APA does not have open exhibitions to which non members are invited.
 According to Janina Baranowska, a former President of APA and Director of the POSK Gallery for approximately 20 years, POSK Gallery was created for Polish Artists in Great Britain - members of APA, with a guarantee of two gratuitous exhibitions per year.

 How to join....